zhullyb/monyhar/monyhar/tools/perf/contrib/README.md

 **NOTE**
 1. Benchmarks in this directory will not be scheduled for running on the perf waterfall.
-2. Chromium benchmarking team will NOT review nor maintain any code under this directory.
+2. Monyhar benchmarking team will NOT review nor maintain any code under this directory.
 It is the responsiblity of the owners of each sub-directory to maintain them.